Table of contents

 Step 1: Use encryption to protect cloud-stored data

-How it works: As standard, Dropbox uses AES-256 encryption for data at rest and TLS/SSL encryption for data in transit to protect files from interception and unauthorized access.
+How it works: As standard, Dropbox uses AES-256 encryption for data at rest and TLS/SSL encryption for data in transit to protect files from interception and unauthorised access.

 Need an additional layer of protection on your company’s most sensitive data to keep it safe and compliant?
 With Dropbox, you're in control.
 Your IT admins can enable end-to-end encryption (E2EE) for your most sensitive folders, so only you and those you trust with the keys can access and view your files.